circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ### CircleCI base image
 {: #circleci-base-image }
-Using the `base` image in your config looks like so:
+Using the `base` image in your config looks like the example shown below:

 ```yaml
   myjob: